elizabeth-jane/bot2/README.md

 # WhatsApp Bot with Twilio and Node.js

 This project is a simple WhatsApp bot that sends periodic messages using Twilio and Node.js.
-The bot is configured to send philosophical quotes retrieved from an API.
+The bot is configured to send dad jokes retrieved from an API.

 ## Features

 - Sends periodic WhatsApp messages
-- Retrieves philosophical quotes from an external API
+- Retrieves dad jokes from an external API
 - Logs message sending status and the quote sent
 - Configuration for sensitive data through a separate config file